YasperFa/MolSim/README.md

     Compulsory arguments:

         '{INPUT_PATH}': Path to the input file.
-For example, '../input/eingabe-sonne.txt' or '../input/cuboid-example.txt'.
+For example, '-i ../input/eingabe-sonne.txt' or 'input=../input/cuboid-example.txt'.

         '{OUTPUT_WRITER}': Specifies which output writer will be used.
-Either -vtk or -xyz has to be chosen.
+Either VTK or XYZ has to be chosen.
+Examples: "-o VTK" or "-output XYZ"

     Optional arguments:

         '{CALCULATOR}': Specifies which calculator will be used druing the program execution.
 If no calculator is specified the default calculator will be used.
-If a calculator is specified this argument has to come directly after the {INPUT-PATH}.
 The argument has to be passed with a valid calculator type with the following format:
-         '-c {calculator type}'
+         '-c {calculator type}' or '--calculator={calculator type}'
-         The implemented calculators right now are 'default' and 'LJCalculator'
+         The implemented calculators right now are 'Default' and 'LJC'

         '{DELTA_T}': Time step which will be used for the simulation.
-The argument has to be passed with a positive number following the format: '-d {positive number}'
-        If -d is not specified while executing the program, for the default calculator the value d = 0.014 and for the LJCalculator the default value d = 0.0002 will be used.
+The argument has to be passed with a positive number following the format: '-d {positive number}' or '--deltaT {positive number}' If -d is not specified while executing the program, the value d = 0.014 will be used.

         '{END_TIME}': The end time used for the simulation.
-The argument has to be passed with a positive number following the format: '-e {positive number}'
-        If -e is not specified while executing the program, or the default calculator the value e = 1000 and for the LJCalculator the default value d = 5 will be used.
+The argument has to be passed with a positive number following the format: '-e {positive number}' or '--endTime {positive number}' If -e is not specified while executing the program, the value e = 1000 will be used.

         '{LOG_LEVEL}': The log level that is to be used.
 It is not possible to set a log level higher than the compile-time log level at runtime (see 2.).
         Possible values are, in ascending order: 'off', 'error', 'warn', 'info', 'debug' and 'trace' / 'all'.
         If -l is not specified, the log level specified at compile time will be used.
+        The argument has to be passed with the following format: '-l {logLevel}' or '--logLevel {logLevel}'

 ---
 ## Creating Doxygen Documentation: